edmaraviana-git/ECCB---2026/README.md

-#  Scalable vertex‑guided filtrations identify structurally relevant genes in cancer networks
+#  ECCB-2026
-Code to reproduce the topological analysis of cancer data experiment
+Code to reproduce the topological analysis of cancer data experiment of the paper " Scalable vertex‑guided filtrations identify structurally relevant genes in cancer networks"